 The details are given in clause- VI(A) of MGT-9 attached to this report as Annexure 3 and performance criteria is linked with net profit of the Company.

 (iii) service contracts, notice period and severance fees:

-Term valid till 31st December, 2018.
+Term valid till 3 years from the date of appointment/re-appointment.
 And no notice period was mentioned no severance fees.

 (iv) stock option details, if any, and whether these have been issued at a discount, as well as the period over which they accrued and how they are exercisable: